 How Does It Work?

 The Arbor Financial Renovation Loan is for non-structural improvements, up to $50,000.
-These types of improvements are things like paint, carpet, countertops, cabinets, siding, air conditioning, heating, windows, a new roof, or accessibility enhancements.
+These types of improvements include things like paint, carpet, countertops, cabinets, siding, air conditioning, heating, windows, a new roof, or accessibility enhancements.

-Of course every situation varies, so if you're interested in our Renovation Loan, give our Mortgage team a call at 269.544.3105 and we'll make sure you get the deal that's right for you.
+Of course every situation varies, so if you're interested in our Renovation Loan, give our Mortgage Team a call at 269.544.3105 and we'll make sure you get the deal that's right for you.